resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 It connects a terminal on one machine to another target machine, thus allowing you to use the text based interface on the target machine.
 It kind of teleports the target machine terminal to yours…

-Think of `ssh` as your cloud login command.
+You can think of `ssh` as your cloud login command.

 `ssh` uses public key cryptography to connect with the target machine.